kubesphere/website/content/en/docs/quick-start/create-workspace-and-project.md

    The user granted the role `operator` is a project maintainer who can manage resources other than users and roles in the project.
    {{</ notice >}}

 6. Before creating a [Route](../../project-user-guide/application-workloads/routes/) which is [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) in Kubernetes, you need to enable a gateway for this project.
 The gateway is an [NGINX Ingress controller](https://github.com/kubernetes/ingress-nginx) running in the project.
-To set a gateway, go to **Advanced Settings** in **Project Settings** and click **Set Gateway**.
+To set a gateway, go to **Gateway Settings** in **Project Settings** and click **Set Gateway**.
 The account `project-admin` is still used in this step.

-7. Select the access method **NodePort** and click **Save**.
+7. Select the access method **NodePort** and click **OK**.

-8. Under **Internet Access**, you can obtain the Gateway Address and the NodePort of http and https in the list.
+8. Under **External Access**, you can obtain the Gateway Address and the NodePort of http and https in the list.

    {{< notice note >}}
    If you want to expose services using the type `LoadBalancer`, you need to use the LoadBalancer plugin of cloud providers.
 If your Kubernetes cluster is running in a bare metal environment, it is recommended that you use [OpenELB](https://github.com/kubesphere/openelb) as the LoadBalancer plugin.